49ers rally late behind Trey Lance to beat Broncos 21-20 on rookie Jake Moody's kick

 INJURY REPORT

-The 49ers lost two players in the first half to shoulder injuries with receiver Danny Gray leaving after getting hurt on the opening kick return and defensive lineman Kerry Hyder Jr. leaving in the second quarter.
+Niners WR Danny Gray left with a possible collarbone injury after getting hurt on the opening kick return.
+DL Kerry Hyder Jr. left in the second quarter with a shoulder injury.

 Broncos WR Jalen Virgil left the game with a knee injury after getting hurt on a 50-yard catch on the final play of the first half.
 Virgil got tackled at the 1 and the clock ran out as Jarrett Stidham spiked the ball to try to set up a final play.